lorenzonotaro/lncpu/lnc/readme.md

 ![lnc](lnc-demo.png)

-The lnc is a C-like language that compiles to lnasm.
+lnc is a C-like language that compiles to lnasm.
 The compiler is still very rudimental and produces *very* unoptimal code.

 lnc is (and probably will never be) neither C-standard compliant nor a simple subset of C: some features of the lnc architecture (such as the existence of different memory addressing modes, data page and absolute) require some extra features that C doesn't provide on its own.